1,000+ Opportunities

 Learn about Utah's codes and rules Multi-Agency State Office Building External information disclaimer Health Systems Support Team State Office of Rural Health Shortage Designations (HPSA) Primary Care Needs Assessment Grants and Funding Opportunities Graduate Medical Education Grant Program Utah Primary Care Grant Program Loan Repayment Opportunities Health Workforce Advisory Council About Health Workforce Advisory Council Subcommittees and Councils HWAC Reports and Resources Utah Cross-Profession Minimum Data Set Utah clinical preceptorship study Preventing Suicides in Rural Areas Utah Domestic Violence Coalition 988 Suicide and Crisis Lifeline Abuse/Neglect of Seniors and Adults with Disabilities Crisis Line & Mobile Outreach Team National Suicide Prevention Lifeline Sexual Violence Crisis Line

-Based on current listing details, eligibility includes: Private non-profit and public organizations providing primary healthcare to low-income, uninsured, and underinsured populations in Utah.
+According to the current listing, eligibility includes: Private non-profit and public organizations providing primary healthcare to low-income, uninsured, and underinsured populations in Utah.
 Target populations include low-wage workers, children, elderly, Native Americans, migrant/seasonal farm workers, individuals with chronic diseases, people experiencing homelessness, limited English speakers, and single heads of household.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.